telerik/winforms-docs/richtexteditor/getting-started/formatting-api.md

 Using the constructor of DocumentFragment

 If you create a fragment in this way, it will end with a new paragraph.
-This is convenient when you want to separate the inserted fragment and
-              end it with a new line.
+This is convenient when you want to separate the inserted fragment and  end it with a new line.
 Furthermore, in this way if the last paragraph is in a list, it will appear properly in the new document.
-            #_[C#] _

 {{source=..\SamplesCS\RichTextEditor\GettingStarted\FormatingAPI.cs region=insert1}}
 {{source=..\SamplesVB\RichTextEditor\GettingStarted\FormatingAPI.vb region=insert1}}